pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

     always (Json.Encode.string "The Elm-fullstack compiler replaces this function.")
 ```

-To get a decoder, add a 'function' that takes no parameters and returns an instance of `Json.Decode.Decoder`:
+To get a JSON decoder, declare a name for an instance of `Json.Decode.Decoder`:

 ```Elm
 jsonDecodeMessageToClient : Json.Decode.Decoder FrontendBackendInterface.MessageToClient